grucloud/grucloud/docusaurus/docs/aws/AwsGettingStarted.md

 Command "gc destroy" executed in 1m 29s
 ```

-Let's run the `gc list` command with the `E2` filter to verify the EC2 is gone:
+Let's run the `gc list` command with the `Instance` filter to verify the I
+ec2 instance is gone:

 ```
-gc l -t EC2
+gc l -t Instance
 ```

 ```